 While you’re in a Chapter 13 case, your financial life is governed by the bankruptcy court.
-Even if you’re approved by your bank and by FHA, the bankruptcy court and the Chapter 13 trustee will still have to weigh in to ensure that you’re not taking on a bigger obligation than you can manage.
+Even if you’re approved by your bank and by FHA, the bankruptcy court and the Chapter 13 trustee will still have to weigh in to ensure you’re not taking on a bigger obligation than you can manage.

 The time requirements for a VA loan are similar to those required by FHA, but with more hoops to jump through before approval.

-Chapter 7: Two years after you received your Chapter 7 discharge, you can apply for a VA loan.
-During that two years, you have to take steps toward re-establishing good credit.
+Chapter 7: Two years after you receive your Chapter 7 discharge, you can apply for a VA loan.
+During that two years, you must take steps toward re-establishing good credit.
 You will also be asked to provide an explanation for the Chapter 7 bankruptcy, and to show that your income is stable.

 Chapter 13: You must show a year of on-time bankruptcy plan payments to qualify for a VA home loan, and you must obtain bankruptcy court approval.

 Fannie, Freddie, and Ginnie

-Most conventional loans in the US are owned by or insured by the government sponsored enterprises, Fannie Mae, Freddie Mac, or Ginnie Mae.
+Most conventional loans in the United States are owned by or insured by the government-sponsored enterprises Fannie Mae, Freddie Mac, or Ginnie Mae.
 These backers have similar loan eligibility requirements for borrowers who have filed bankruptcy cases.
 These are guidelines.
 Your mortgage lender or mortgage broker can help you with the specifics.

 Chapter 7: The waiting period is 4 years, or 2 years with extenuating circumstances (those outside the borrower's control).
 An example of extenuating circumstances would be a layoff and extended unemployment, or medical issues.

 Chapter 13: The waiting period is 2 years from discharge and 4 years from dismissal, or 2 years from dismissal with extenuating circumstances.

 If you have more than one filing within the past 7 years, the waiting period is 5 years from the most recent discharge or 3 years with extenuating circumstances.

 Other Conventional Loans